Draichi/T-1000/README.md

 ## Genetic Algorithm

-Now you have the data you can use reinforcement learning to predict those market movements
+Now you have the data you can use reinforcement learning to make profit into those market movements

 ```sh
 python3 train.py [asset] [window_size] [how_many_episodes]